saibie/furiosa_rngd_llm/README.md

 pip install -r requirements.txt
 ```

-You also need to have a `banned_tokens.txt` file in the root directory.
-This file should contain a comma-separated list of token IDs to be excluded from the model's output.
+Additionally, you need amplified_tokens.txt and banned_tokens.txt files in the project's root directory.
+These files should contain comma-separated lists of token IDs to either increase the probability of or exclude from the model's output.

+You can run `python create_banned_tokens.py` to automatically generate these files.
+This script will populate the files to amplify Korean tokens while banning Chinese and Japanese tokens.

 ## Build Process